godotengine/godot-docs/classes/class_curvetexture.rst

 | *Getter*  | get_width()      |
 +-----------+------------------+

-The width of the texture.
+The width of the texture (in pixels).
+Higher values make it possible to represent high-frequency data better (such as sudden direction changes), at the cost of increased generation time and memory usage.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`